 I serve as a sounding board to help you gain insight and clarity you wouldn’t achieve on your own – because you’re not likely to ask yourself the questions I will.

-I have an MBA in finance and an undergrad in marketing from a design school – a combination that helps me bring a designer’s mind-set to helping you align how you create, manage and finance your goals with the dynamics of the new economy.
+I have an MBA in finance and an undergrad in marketing from a design school – a combination that helps me bring a designer’s mind-set to you and your situation.
+By blending creativity, analysis, and empathy, I help you align how you create, manage and finance your goals with the dynamics of the new economy.

 Because the rules of money have changed…